asmuth-archive/sqltap/README.md

 + The QueryParser and the HTTP and SQL protocl are implemented as simple state machines.

-+ CTrees are only used if the CTree is a subtree of the request, i.e. a ctree is not used when the ctree is a "supertree" of the request.
++ CTrees are only used if the CTree is a subtree of the request - a ctree is not used when the ctree is a "supertree" of the request.
 CTree are only matched on findOne Instructions and each CTree query must start with a findOne Instruction.

++ All memcache contents are gzipped

 Bechmarks
 ---------